 Being smart about what credit card you use can also help you save at the store.
-Check out our Founder’s Card – you can earn 1.5% cash rewards on every purchase when using your card.
-(See the PSECU Visa® Founder’s Card Rewards Program Terms and Conditions for full details.)
+Check out our Founder’s Rewards Card – you can earn 2%* or 1.5% cash rewards on every purchase when using your card.

 7. Track Your Spending for a Month